|

 The thermal-sensitivity

-shift of the variable reluctance sensor varies
+shift of the variable reluctance sensor varies with temperature

-varies with temperature, in that, the TCR of the coils increases
+in that, the TCR of the coils increases the coil resistance with

-the coil resistance with increasing temperature, thereby decreasing
+increasing temperature, thereby decreasing the current and the

-the current and the magnetic flux generated.
+magnetic flux generated.

 The use of